 TARGET PRACTICE

-Over the past couple months I have been wanting to bring more of a feeling of confidence and directness that seems to have faded of late.
+Over the past couple months I have been wanting to bring more of a feeling of directness that seems to have faded of late.
 Sometimes it’s good to refresh and work in a different medium and even subject matter for a while, in order to get out of old habits that may have become entrenched in one’s process.

 I grabbed this image from my travel photos, which I had spotted in a Parisian shop window in the 6th arrondissment: